[00:01:33] Podcast Sponsors

 –Thrive Market: Organic brands you love, for less.
 Your favorite organic food and products.
 Fast and free shipping to your doorstep.
 Receive a gift card worth up to $20 when you begin a new membership.

 –Vuori: Activewear and athletic clothing for ultimate performance.
 Vuori is built to move and sweat in, yet designed with a West Coast aesthetic that transitions effortlessly into everyday life.
-Receive 25% off your first order when you use discount code BEN2020.
+Use this link to get a 20% discount, automatically applied at checkout.